ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 * https://w3id.org/ejp-rd/vocabulary#VPDiscoverable

 VPDiscoverable is required to get a Resource (i.e. any child of dcat:Resource) into the FDP Index.
-VPContentDiscovery indicates that the Resource has implemented Beacon2 for content-level discovery.

 ![](images/boxwhisker-dataservice2.png)